 5 Provision of corrugated Iron Sheets SO1: Develop & Grow George Entire ward Prioritisation of all request are done by the administration and the work is scheduled accordingly.
 6 Revamp and or Renovation of Thembalethu Community Hall.
-SO3: Affordable Quality Services Entire ward Prioritisation of all request are done by the administration and the work is scheduled accordingly.
+SO3: Entire ward Prioritisation of all request are done by the administration and the work is scheduled accordingly.
 The facility is on our operating budget for incremental revamp in sync with other facilities GM jurisdictional area.
 7 Municipality through its LED to erect a shed/work Station at LTA in the open space between Africa Skills Village College and the Hostel for Our people in the Ward, who does panel beating and spray painting in Our Streets.
 SO1: Develop & Grow George Entire ward Being investigated as part of the overall strategy to address the issue of available business erven and spaces in communities The proposed land use is Industrial and Town Planning must verify if this project will be supported on the site 8 Construction of Play Park SO1: Develop & Grow George Matrose Street Will be investigated and budgeted for Limited funding for the playparks, the Department is looking at doing gym trims where there is less probability of vandalism, the recommendation is that ward councillors to maintain the playparks.

 9 Installation of a proper Storm Water Drainage system SO3: Affordable Quality Services Gqeba, Makeleni & Songololo Streets in Zone 9 Storm water Master Plan in process of being updated.
 This will indicate where capacity is a concern and highlight areas to be prioritised for upgrading/installation of storm water infrastructure Assessment phase.
-Depending on outcomes, projects will be prioritised and budgeted accordingly Depending on outcomes, projects will be prioritised and budgeted accordingly Depending on outcomes, projects will be prioritised and budgeted accordingly Completed 10 Provision of Housing: Bungalows are old and falling apart SO3: Affordable Quality Services Zone 4 for funding in terms o demolition and rebuild phase of the rectificati Abrahams Kiewiets Inc./HAS Developer submitted an application for funding in terms of the individual subsidy program for the demolition and rebuilding of 200 structures in Zone 13 as the first phase of the rectification of the bungalows in Thembalethu.
-This project will be extended to people living in bungalows in Zone 4 11 Naming of Streets SO3: Affordable Quality Services N2 Housing Development Street names submitted has been forwarded to SG diagrams.
+Depending on outcomes, projects will be prioritised and budgeted accordingly Depending on outcomes, projects will be prioritised and budgeted accordingly Depending on outcomes, projects will be prioritised and budgeted accordingly Completed 10 Provision of Housing: Bungalows are old and falling apart SO3: Affordable Quality Services Zone 4 Abrahams Kiewiets Inc. for funding in terms o demolition and rebuild phase of the rectificati project will be extende who qualifies. f the individu ing of 200 stru on of the bun al subsidy pro ctures in Zone galows in Then gram for the 13 as the first nbalethu.
+This This project will be extended to people living in bungalows in Zone 4 who qualifies.
+11 Naming of Streets SO3: Affordable Quality Services N2 Housing Development Street names submitted has been forwarded to SG diagrams.
 Address approved SG diagrams Completed.